-- RN to BSN — This program is for registered nurses (RNs) who have completed their associate's degree and want to go on to earn their Bachelor's or Science in Nursing (BSN).
+RN to BSN — This program is for registered nurses (RNs) who have completed their associate degree and want to earn their Bachelor of Science in Nursing (BSN).
 The program can be completed in 12 months for students who are able to take a full-time class load.
 There are also part-time programs available.
 Learn more here.

-- Online MBA — This program is for early- and mid-career professionals who want to grow as business leaders while completing the MBA program in a flexible way.
-Learn more about Howard's online MBA programs here.
+Online MBA — This program is for early- and mid-career professionals who want to grow as business leaders while completing the MBA program in a flexible way.
+Applicants should have at least two years of professional experience and already hold a BA or BS.
+Learn more about Howard's Online MBA here.

 2. Albany State University

 Albany State University, in Albany, GA, is the largest HBCU in Georgia.
-It was founded by Joseph Winthrop Holley, the son of former slaves.
+It was founded by Joseph Winthrop Holley, the son of formerly enslaved people.
 The school became part of the university system of Georgia in 1932.

-ASU has an extremely wide selection of online degree programs.
-Choose from professional certificate, undergraduate, or graduate courses of study.
+ASU has an extremely wide selection of online programs including computer science, health sciences and criminal justice.
+Depending on your goals, you can choose from professional certificate, undergraduate, or graduate courses of study.

 For a complete list of all the online programs the school has to offer, click here.

 3. Hampton University

 Hampton University in Hampton, VA, was founded after the Civil War to provide educational opportunities for freedmen and women.
 Booker T. Washington attended the school in 1872, when it was known as Hampton Normal and Agricultural Institute.